Very few people have written about the history of junk journals and how they came to be.

 Society’s First Scrapbooks

-The Renaissance era between the 14th and 17th centuries meant that books and reading and writing became much more “commonplace” and mainstream.
+The Renaissance era between the 14th and 17th centuries meant that books, reading and writing became much more “commonplace” and mainstream.

 During this time, printing companies had also emerged, meaning beautiful illustrations and designs now adorned calling cards, postcards and even advertisements.